Roomify/docs/roomify_accommodations/properties/properties.rst

 Ownership
 ~~~~~~~~~

 The ownership tab determines whether or not the name and image on the Property Owner Profile appear on your property listing.
-To display this information, enter your (or the appropriate owner's) user id in the Owner profile field.
+To display this information, enter your (or the appropriate owner's) user ID in the Owner profile field.
 If you are the single owner/manager for your property, your user profile name will go into the Owner profile field and the Manager field.
 This means that in addition to your profile appearing on the property listing as the owner, you will also be the manager of the property, giving you access to all property management settings.
 Begin typing your name and select it from the drop down.
 If you simply type it out, it will not reference your profile correctly.

 .. image:: images/property_ownership.png
    :width: 600 px